BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 The rise of someone like Trump, the quintessential postmodern president, might reflect our desperate underlying desire to find a narrative that makes sense of our realities.
 It suggests an urge to identify cracks in postmodernity and wield a hammer against the unseen glass.
-People are desperate for change, and some would willingly push a *red button of destruction* to force anything different from the status quo -- any change is desirable, irrespective of its destructive potential.
+People are desperate for change, and some would willingly push a *red button of destruction* to force anything different from the status quo---any change is desirable, irrespective of its destructive potential.

 Similar to advertisement, right-wingers produce desire and channel dreams about a leftwing utopia into a nationalistic mystical past.
 They understand how to manipulate symbolism.